Stanford School of Medicine

 To be appointed as a Visiting Scholar, you must meet the following criteria: (1) be a recognized expert in your field; (2) have a doctoral degree; and (3) have an affiliation with an outside institution or organization.
 Visiting Scholar appointments are usually made for one year.
 Visiting Scholars are not employees of the University and the title may not be used for personnel or payroll purposes.
 Visiting Scholars may not receive regular compensation from the University.
 Application for Visiting Scholar status must include proof of funds in an amount equivalent to or greater than the current first-year postdoctoral stipend.

-Potential visiting scholars should contact the Visiting Scholars Committee at for further information.
+Potential visiting scholars should contact the Center via email for further information.

 Past Visiting Scholars

 Shinmi Kim, Ph.D.
 (2005), was a Visiting Scholar at the Stanford Center for Biomedical Ethics.
 Dr. Kim is Assistant Professor with the Department of Nursing, Woosuk University in Korea.
-Her research interests include end of life care, good death
+Her research interests include end of life care.

 Mary Mahowald, Ph.D.
 (2003-2004), was Visiting Professor Emerita at the Stanford University Center for Biomedical Ethics.
 She is a philosopher and Professor Emerita in the Department of Obstetrics and Gynecology, the MacLean Center for Clinical Medical Ethics, and the Committee on Genetics at the University of Chicago.